-The Center for Business Development at Heathrow, which opened in 2007, positions Seminole State firmly along the Interstate 4 High-Tech Corridor.
-The campus is home to the School of Engineering, Design and Construction and the Foundation for Seminole State College.
+The Center for Economic Development at Heathrow, which opened in 2007, positions Seminole State firmly along the Interstate 4 High Tech Corridor.
+The campus is home to the School of Construction, Design, Engineering, and Information Technologies and the Foundation for Seminole State College.
 In addition, the campus has created a spirit of collaboration in Seminole County with a unique economic development suite.
-Resident partners include the Seminole County Regional Chamber of Commerce, the Seminole County Economic Development Department, the Seminole County Advisory Board Council, Leadership Seminole, the Florida High-Tech Corridor Council and the Metro Orlando Economic Development Commission.
+Resident partners include the Seminole County Regional Chamber of Commerce, the Seminole County Economic Development Department, the Seminole Advisory Board Council, Leadership Seminole, the Florida High Tech Corridor Council and the Orlando Economic Partnership.

 Situated on 180 acres, including a 120 acre nature preserve, the Oviedo campus offers a traditional collegiate atmosphere and beautiful old Florida views.
 The campus, located near the University of Central Florida, concentrates in three academic areas: general education, engineering technology and adult education.
 The campus, which opened in 2001, is also one of two locations for the Grindle Honors Institute.